billimarie/simple-react-tailwind-tutorial/README.md

 # Tutorial: Make A Simple Website Using React & Tailwind CSS
-> Last Updated: November 5th 2019 (work in progress)
+> Last Updated: November 6th 2019 (work in progress)

-A quick how-to guide for generating a simple, multi-page website.
+A quick how-to guide for creating a simple, multi-page website with automatic CSS reloads.

 ## What You Need
 - Terminal / Command Line